CRESTMOOR NEIGHBORHOOD MEMORIAL SCHOLARSHIP

 Provide the Foundation with current contact information from submission of the Application through the conclusion of the final year of award.

-Provide a recent digital photograph of him/herself upon receiving notification of his/her award.
+Provide a recent digital headshot photograph of themselves upon receiving notification of scholarship award.

-Attend and be recognized at the June 3, 2020, San Bruno Community Foundation Board meeting, which will be held at 7:00 p.m. at the San Bruno Senior Center, 1555 Crystal Springs Road.
+Attend and be recognized at the June 2, 2021, San Bruno Community Foundation Board meeting, which will be held at 7:00 p.m.

 Submit a report at the conclusion of each award year updating the Foundation on Recipient’s academic progress, activities, and community involvement.